 6. Budgeting should add up to give our assessors confidence that you can manage the grant they may allocate.

 7. Detail any other contributions – providing a financial contribution towards a project will show our assessors that the project is so important to you that you’ll put as much as you can towards it before asking us.
 And always include in-kind contributions, e.g. use of your own equipment, volunteer time, etc.

-8. Review: double check that all questions are answered and include all required attachments.
-Get someone else to review your application before you submit.
+8. Review your application to double check that all questions are answered and all attachments attached.

-9. Submit early: plan to submit your application two weeks before the deadline to allow for any unforeseen circumstances.
+10. Submit early to allow for any unforeseen circumstances.
 Late applications will rarely be accepted unless you can make a case for exceptional circumstances.